Admission Requirements for Master’s Programs

 Local AG congregations have the prerogative of calling their own ministers.

 Students may enroll for less than a full academic load at AGTS.
 Day, evening, weekend, accelerated and module sessions offer a variety of options to the part-time student.

 New Student Orientation

 New resident students are expected to attend the orientation session held at the beginning of their first semester attended.
 The purpose of orientation is to assist new students in making the transition to seminary life and studies.

-Former students seeking readmission after an absence of two consecutive semesters or more must submit a readmission form.
+Former students seeking readmission after an absence of two consecutive semesters or more must submit an abbreviated readmission application, including updated ministerial reference.
 A $15 readmission fee is required.
+Individuals seeking readmission after an absence of three or more years must complete the full application, including all references, updated official transcripts and a $75 application fee.
 Readmission will be subject to the review and recommendation of the Admissions Committee , which may require additional information from the student before rendering a decision.

 Transfer Credit and Advanced Standing